The 15 Biggest Surprises on ‘Antiques Roadshow’

 After bringing in a 1904 oil painting from acclaimed Mexican artist Diego Rivera, a man in Corpus Christi, Texas, walked away with an appraisal of $800,000 to $1 million in 2012.
 The painting, titled “El Albañil,” was later updated to a retail price of between $1.2 million and $2.2 million due to the prominence and historical significance of Rivera’s work.

-During a 2014 show in Birmingham, Alabama, a man brought in a portrait of his great-grandfather painted by impressionist Frederic Remington, along with a letter signed by Remington himself.
+During a 2014 show in Birmingham, Alabama, a man brought in a portrait of his great-grandfather painted by impressionist Frederic Remington and a letter signed by Remington himself.
 Appraised at $600,000 to $800,000, the value stemmed from Remington’s enduring appeal, coupled with the unique personal connection between the subject and artist.

 On the BBC version of the show, a Fabergé flower ornament commissioned by the Countess of Dudley in 1903 was appraised at over £1 million (approximately $1.27 million) in 2002.
 With only about 80 known to exist, these botanical studies are highly prized for their ties to Russian imperial history and their “majestic beauty,” as noted by jewelry specialist Geoffrey Munn.
 (Also, the “water” the flower appears to sit in is actually a part of the ornament itself.
 Impressive, indeed.)